Paul Goldschmidt Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Royals pitching staff ranks 28th in MLB.
+- The Royals pitching staff is 27th in the league with a collective eight strikeouts per nine innings.

-- The Royals have a 5.11 team ERA that ranks 28th across all league pitching staffs.
+- The Royals' 5.13 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to allow 141 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

 © 2023 Data Skrive.
 All rights reserved.